zappee/docker-images/oracle-weblogic/oracle-weblogic-12.2.1.4-admin-server/README.md

 * The current installation contains a WebLogic Cluster.

-* The WebLogic Managed servers will join automatically to the cluster without any additional configuration after they start.
+* The WebLogic Managed servers will join automatically to the cluster without any additional configuration after the start.

 * The [Remal JMS-Message-Sender](https://github.com/zappee/jms-message-sender) command line tool to can be used to send text messages to JMS and SAF queues.